Yuya-Hikima/Yuya-Hikima.github.io/_pages/about.md

 My interests are optimization and its applications (pricing, transportation).

 ## News
+- December 2024: Our paper “Stochastic Approach for Price Optimization Problems with Decision-dependent Uncertainty” has been accepted to European Journal of Operational Research!

-- November 2024: Our paper “Zeroth-Order Methods for Nonconvex Stochastic Problems with Decision-Dependent Distributions” has been accepted to AAAI 2025 (acceptance rate = 23.4%), a top artificial intelligence conference!
+- December 2024: Our paper “Zeroth-Order Methods for Nonconvex Stochastic Problems with Decision-Dependent Distributions” has been accepted to AAAI 2025 (acceptance rate = 23.4%), a top artificial intelligence conference!

 - July 2023: Our working paper “Stochastic Approach for Price Optimization Problems with Decision-dependent Uncertainty” has been released on the arXiv preprint server.